Intangible-pg18/Jobvago/README.md

     *   **Resilience:** If the processor function or the database is down for maintenance, messages simply pile up safely in the queue.
 Once the downstream systems are back online, they process the backlog. **No data is lost.**
     *   **Load Leveling:** If the scrapers find 50,000 jobs in a 5-minute burst, they can all be rapidly sent to the queue.
 The processor function can then consume them at a steady, manageable pace, preventing the database from being overwhelmed.

-#### Screenshot of Service Bus Queue
-`[YOUR-SCREENSHOT-HERE - A picture of the 'new-jobs-queue' in the Azure Portal, showing some active messages if possible]`

 ### 4. The Data Processor (`jobvago-processor`)

 This is the "assembly station" that ensures data quality.